Sports Injury Doctor Gaithersburg MD

 Warming up before playing a sport is one of the best ways to prevent injuries.
 When your muscles are warmed up, they become more flexible and are less prone to injury.
 Your Gaithersburg, MD sports injury doctor may recommend warming up for 15 to 20 minute with simple calisthenics.
 Once your heart rate is revved up and you feel loose, you are ready to play.

 Instead of just starting your practice or game, it is important to warm up your cardiovascular and pulmonary system, in addition to your muscles.
 You should do an active and dynamic warm-up which focuses on raising your body temperature, moving parts of your body that you will use, and getting your blood flowing.
 Some examples would be jogging, hopping or jumping, calisthenics, and sport-related movements and drills.

 Without proper rest, your body can break down and become susceptible to injuries.
 It can be important to get eight hours of sleep each night to stay strong and healthy.
 If you feel very fatigued after a game or practice, your sports injury doctor may suggest taking a couple of days off to properly rest your body.

 Don’t Play With an Injury

 Stretching can increase flexibility in your muscles and prevent them from tightening up during a game.
-After you are done practicing or playing a game, your Gaithersburg MD sports injury doctor may suggest that you stretch the main muscle groups you used.
+After you are done practicing or playing a game, your sports injury doctor in MD may suggest that you stretch the main muscle groups you used.
 For instance, if you are a cross country runner, you may want to focus on leg stretches.

 Wear the Correct Sports Gear

 The proper sports gear can reduce your risk of getting injured during a game.
-For example, if you play football, your sports injury doctor Gaithersburg MD counts on may suggest wearing a helmet and mouthguard.
+For example, if you play football, you can wear a helmet and mouthguard.
 Some sports gear might not look too fashionable, but it may help to keep you from getting hurt.

 Concentrate on Your Technique